OpenPrinting/openprinting.github.io/_posts/2024-03-31-OpenPrinting News - March 2024.md

 **5. Add newly appearing backends while the dialog is open.**

-Not yet started, will be Biswadeeps next point.
+Not yet started, will be Biswadeep's next point.

 Biswadeep's work is progressing well and available in pull requests.
 The pull requests for (1) and (2) are already merged.